Employee Life and Health Trust

 The following rules apply to all employee life and health trusts:

-- Non-capital losses from one year can be carried back or forward three years.
-However, the trust cannot carry non-capital losses to a year in which the trust does not meet all of the conditions to be considered an employee life and health trust.
+- Non-capital losses from one year can be carried back three years or forward seven years.
+However, the trust cannot carry non-capital losses to a year in which it meets one of the following conditions: